Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/stc.md

     </privileges>
     ```

-2. To use the methods and properties of the Tizen.Network.Stc namespace, include it in your application:
+2. To use the methods and properties of the `Tizen.Network.Stc` namespace, include it in your application:

     ```
     using Tizen.Network.Stc;
     ```

-## Retrieve Data Usage For System
+## Retrieve Data Usage for System

-To retrieve statistics about total network data consumed by system:
+To retrieve the statistics about total network data consumed by the system:

-1. Create filter for retrieveing data usage:
+1. Create a filter for retrieving data usage:

-    This filter will be passed as a method parameter in GetStatisticsAsync() call.
+    This filter will be passed as a method parameter in `GetStatisticsAsync()` call.

    ```
    public static StatisticsFilter MakeFilter()